 When applying to Allegheny College, it's important to note the application deadline is February 15, and the early decision deadline is November 15.
 Scores for either the ACT or SAT test are due February 15.
 The application fee at Allegheny College is $35.
 It is selective, with an acceptance rate of 63.3 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||63.3%|

 |SAT/ACT scores must be received by||February 15|

-The student-faculty ratio at Allegheny College is 12:1, and the school has 62.9 percent of its classes with fewer than 20 students.
-The most popular majors at Allegheny College include: Psychology, General; Biology/Biological Sciences, General; Economics, General; English Language and Literature, General; and Neuroscience.
-The average freshman retention rate, an indicator of student satisfaction, is 87.2 percent.
+The student-faculty ratio at Allegheny College is 12:1, and the school has 63.2 percent of its classes with fewer than 20 students.
+The most popular majors at Allegheny College include: Biology/Biological Sciences, General; Psychology, General; Economics, General; English Language and Literature, General; and Political Science and Government, General.
+The average freshman retention rate, an indicator of student satisfaction, is 87.3 percent.

 |Student gender distribution|